- Part Number:1979

 If the Assistant Secretary concludes that a violation has not occurred, the Assistant Secretary will notify the parties of that finding.

-The findings and the preliminary order will be sent by certified mail, return receipt requested, to all parties of record.
-The letter accompanying the findings and order will inform the parties of their right to file objections and to request a hearing, and of the right of the named person to request attorney's fees from the administrative law judge, regardless of whether the named person has filed objections, if the named person alleges that the complaint was frivolous or brought in bad faith.
-The letter also will give the address of the Chief Administrative Law Judge.
+The findings and the preliminary order will be sent by means that allow OSHA to confirm delivery to all parties of record.
+The letter accompanying the findings and order will inform the parties of their right to file objections and to request a hearing, and of the right of the named person to request attorney’s fees from the administrative law judge, regardless of whether the named person has filed objections, if the named person alleges that the complaint was frivolous or brought in bad faith.
+The letter also will give the address of the Chief Administrative Law Judge or appropriate information regarding filing objections electronically with the Office of Administrative Law Judges.
 At the same time, the Assistant Secretary will file with the Chief Administrative Law Judge, U.S. Department of Labor, a copy of the original complaint and a copy of the findings and order.

 The findings and the preliminary order shall be effective 30 days after receipt by the named person pursuant to paragraph (b) of this section, unless an objection and a request for a hearing has been filed as provided at §1979.106.
 However, the portion of any preliminary order requiring reinstatement shall be effective immediately upon receipt of the findings and preliminary order.